-Chicago has a ton to offer: the highest concentration of museums in the U.S. outside of Manhattan, a majestic lake with crystal-clear turquoise waters, historic art deco architecture, and a collection of Michelin-starred restaurants that will make you never want to leave.
+Chicago has a ton to offer: the highest concentration of museums in the U.S. outside of Manhattan, a majestic lake with crystal-clear turquoise waters, historic Art Deco architecture, and a collection of Michelin-starred restaurants that will make you never want to leave.
 Not to mention it's home to the iconic Wrigley Field, the infamous Bean, and the Insta-friendly Skydeck.

 River North is also known as the gallery district.
 It hosts the largest concentration of art galleries in the United States outside of New York City, so you certainly won't get bored.
-It's also set by the river and a walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.
+It's also by the river and within walking distance to Magnificent Mile, making it an ideal base to step out and explore the best of Chicago.

 Stay: Pamper yourself and book a room at the iconic Langham Chicago, located in a historic Mies van der Rohe skyscraper.
 This hotel is luxury at its finest.

 Stay: The Ambassador is the new name of Public Hotel, one of Chicago's original boutique hotels.
-In its nearly 100 years of existence, it has hosted anyone from Frank Sinatra to Elizabeth Taylor, Marilyn Monroe, and David Bowie.
+During its nearly 100 years of existence, it has hosted anyone from Frank Sinatra to Elizabeth Taylor, Marilyn Monroe, and David Bowie.
 Today, it has a younger, more relaxed vibe, but it still holds a rich history.

 Once an Italian neighborhood, West Loop is located to the west of the Chicago River and is overflowing with restaurants and bars, including some of Chicago's best: The Girl and the Goat and The Aviary.
 Expect a fun and vibrant scene.